konstantinosKokos/neural-proof-nets/README.md

 # neural-roof-nets
 ## About
-Code for the paper Neural Proof Nets
+Code for the paper Neural Proof Nets.

 ## Usage

-### Requirements
+### Installation
-Python 3.8
+Python 3.8+

-For package dependencies, see `requirements.txt`
+Clone the project locally.
+In a clean python venv do `pip install -r requirements.txt`

 ### Inference
 To run the model in inference mode:
-1. Download pretrained weights from [here](https://surfdrive.surf.nl/files/index.php/s/EuUqRp3VYLBmoBk)
+1. Download pretrained weights from [here](https://surfdrive.surf.nl/files/index.php/s/Af9P4PsZ1qEv04N)
 2. Unzip the downloaded file, and place its contents in a directory `stored_models`, alongside `Parser`.
 Your resulting directory structure should look like: